standardese/standardese/README.md

 * Victor @vitaut Zverovich, for bugfixes

 * John @johnmcfarlane McFarlane, for issue reporting

+* Filipe @verri Verri, for maintaining the AUR package

 And everyone else who shares and uses this project!